opbishop/ravelin-code-test/README.md

 We've supplied a starter server in the /server directory.
 You can run the server with `go run main.go`.
 It will have to be adapted to:

+1. Serve the `index.html` when a user navigates to '/'
-1. Accept POST requests in JSON format similar to those specified above
+2. Accept POST requests in JSON format similar to those specified above
-2. Map the JSON requests to relevant sections of the data struct (specified below)
+3. Map the JSON requests to relevant sections of the data struct (specified below)
-3. Print the struct for each stage of its construction
+4. Print the struct for each stage of its construction
-4. Also print the struct when it is complete (i.e. when the form submit button has been clicked)
+5. Also print the struct when it is complete (i.e. when the form submit button has been clicked)
-5. Be able to handle concurrent requests. i.e. Two clients sending different forms at the same time
+6. Be able to handle concurrent requests. i.e. Two clients sending different forms at the same time

 ### Go Struct
 ```go